Blockstream/gdk/docs/source/gdk-json.rst

 encoding using approximately 3 times the minimum number of fragments needed to decode the data, split into parts of size ``max_fragment_len`` or less.

-In this case, the caller must provide all retrned parts to any decoder, e.g. by generating an animated QR code from them.
+In this case, the caller must provide all returned parts to any decoder, e.g. by generating an animated QR code from them.

 .. _bcur-encoded: